PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The good news is that I no longer require you to be my cook."

-All thought left Asarah and she started to scream.
+All thought left Asarah.
+She s.

 "Seize her," Dimsbury commanded.
 The screaming was perfect, thought Dimsbury.
 It was all according to form.
 The way such things were to be done But the Orcs did not move towards her.
 This wasn't right at all.
 It made her scream seem pointless and silly.